BernalF/IteratorCompositePattern-Demo/README.md

 This interactive console application demonstrates the **Iterator Pattern** and **Composite Pattern** from the legendary book "Head First Design Patterns" by Eric Freeman & Elisabeth Robson.

-The demo uses the classic **restaurant menu system** scenario to show how these patterns solve real-world problems in an engaging, educational way.
+The demo uses a **casino game catalog system** scenario to show how these patterns solve real-world problems in an engaging, educational way, specifically applied to the **online gambling industry**.

 ### 🎯 **What You'll Learn**
 - **Iterator Pattern**: Uniform access to different collection types
 - **Composite Pattern**: Building and managing tree structures
 - **Pattern Synergy**: How these patterns work beautifully together
-- **Real-World Application**: Practical examples you can apply immediately
+- **Real-World Application**: Practical examples you can apply immediately in gaming industry

 ---